cb-suryak/cb-partner-mintlify-spi/api-reference/v1/docs/fetch-the-health-status-of-the-service-provider.md

 # Fetch the Health Status of the Service Provider

-## Overview
+### Overview
-This endpoint allows you to check the health status of the Service Provider, which includes the health of various internal components such as the application database and API servers.
-The endpoint responds with detailed status information about the service and its components.
+Use this endpoint to check the health status of the service provider, including the status of its internal components such as the application database and API servers.
+The endpoint returns detailed status information about the service and its components.

 ### Endpoint
 `GET /health`

 ### Summary
-Fetches the current health status of the service provider and the associated components.
-The response contains the overall service status and the status of individual components, including the database and server.
+Fetch the current health status of the service provider and its components.
+The response includes the overall service status and the status of individual components, such as the database and server.

 ### Responses

-#### 200 - Service is healthy
+#### 200 - Service is Healthy
-A successful response with a status code of `200` indicates that the service is healthy.
-The response will include the overall status and details of individual components.
+A `200` response indicates that the service is healthy.
+The response provides the overall status along with detailed information about individual components.

 Example Response: